univ-of-utah-marriott-library-apple/firmware_password_manager/README.md

 ```
 note:previouspassword <-- other notes are ignored.
 #new:currentpassword  <-- hash marks can be used to signal older passwords.
-`new`:newpassword     <-- the new password to be installed.
+new:newpassword     <-- the new password to be installed.
 ```

 Here's an example keyfile: